Olive Garden is the nation’s most successful Italian-style restaurant chain, with nearly 900 locations.

 In 2021, Olive Garden will offer a free entrée from their special Veterans Day menu for all dine-in veteran and active-duty members.
 Meals include freshly baked garlic breadsticks and your choice of homemade soup or Olive Garden’s famous house salad.

 About that Dinner: What’s on the Menu?

-Olive Garden usually prints a special Veterans Day menu with a limited range of free options for veterans and active duty military members.
+Olive Garden usually prints a special Veterans Day menu with a limited range of free options for veterans and active-duty military members.

-In 2020, the Olive Garden Veterans Day menu includes the following entrées:
+The Olive Garden Veterans Day menu includes the following entrées: